-The logarithm of the average annual price, including tax, of cigarettes in New York.
+➤ The logarithm of the average monthly price, excluding State tax, of cigarettes in New York1.
 This is indexed to 1982-84 and divided by the Consumer Price Index to measure the price of cigarettes relative to the overall prevailing price level.